miraland-labs/miraland/SECURITY.md

 --

-If you do not receive a response in the advisory, send an email to security@solanalabs.com with the full URL of the advisory you have created.
+If you do not receive a response in the advisory, send an email to security@miraland.top with the full URL of the advisory you have created.
 DO NOT include attachments or provide detail sufficient for exploitation regarding the security issue in this email. **Only provide such details in the advisory**.

-If you do not receive a response from security@solanalabs.com please followup with the team directly.
-You can do this in the `#core-technology` channel of the [Solana Tech discord server](https://solana.com/discord), by pinging the `Solana Labs` role in the channel and referencing the fact that you submitted a security problem.
+If you do not receive a response from security@miraland.top please followup with the team directly.
+You can do this in the `#core-technology` channel of the [Miraland blockchain discord server](https://miraland.top/discord), by pinging the `Miraland Labs` role in the channel and referencing the fact that you submitted a security problem.

 <a name="process"></a>